 POV: Again and Again.
 Mass Shootings Continue Unabated in the United States

-In a new POV for BU Today, Dean Sandro Galea asserts that it well beyond time for the US to move collectively to common-sense gun safety reform that can make a difference
+Isn’t it time for us to move collectively to the common-sense gun safety reform that can make a difference?

 On January 16, a shooting in Goshen, Calif., claimed the lives of six people, including a mother and her baby.
 Five days later, 11 people were killed at a mass shooting in Monterey Park, Calif., at a celebration of the Lunar New Year.
 And on January 23, seven people were killed in a mass shooting in Half Moon Bay, Calif.
 It was horrific, yet again, to watch these events unfold.